aaugustin/django-sesame/README.rst

 then your backend may return a user different from the owner of the token granting access to the wrong account.

+Lastly, make sure you set Sesame's packer setting `SESAME_PACKER` to match the new type, as it will choose the user model's primary key type by default.
+For example, you can use the native packers already in Sesame if needed, or supply your own custom packer.

 Stateless authentication
 ------------------------